Stormwater Management

 HOW YOU CAN HELP

-There are numerous simple steps property owners can take to help prevent erosion of the local drainage system.
+There are numerous simple steps property owners can take to help prevent pollution within the local drainage system.

 • Avoid dumping yard waste in or near local waterways.
 Not only is this action illegal, but it also is very detrimental to the drainage system.